dburian/transformer_document_embedding/log/basic_interfaces.md

 Using these interfaces scripts can load up a dataset and a model, train the model on the dataset, evaluate it and save everything.

+Its clear that each task is going to have some type (e.g. classification, retrieval based, classification of pairs, ...).
+This needs to be mirrored on the side of the models (e.g. classification model cannot be used when generating embeddings and vice versa). *This is not explicitly mentioned in code*.

 ## `ExperimentalTask`

 Wraps a dataset and defines the method how it is evaluated.